Albertosaurus: Classification and systematics

-Albertosaurus is a member of the theropod family Tyrannosauridae, in the subfamily Albertosaurinae.
+Albertosaurus is a member of the theropod family Tyrannosauridae, specifically the subfamily Albertosaurinae.
 Its closest relative is the slightly older Gorgosaurus libratus (sometimes called Albertosaurus libratus; see below).
-These two species are the only described albertosaurines; other undescribed species may exist.
-Thomas Holtz found Appalachiosaurus to be an albertosaurine in 2004, but his more recent unpublished work locates it just outside Tyrannosauridae, in agreement with other authors.
+These two species are the only described albertosaurines, but other undescribed species may exist.
+Thomas Holtz found Appalachiosaurus to be an albertosaurine in 2004, but his more recent unpublished work places it as a basal eotyrannosaurian just outside of Tyrannosauridae, in agreement with other authors.

-The other major subfamily of tyrannosaurids is the Tyrannosaurinae, which includes Daspletosaurus, Tarbosaurus and Tyrannosaurus.
-Compared with these robust tyrannosaurines, albertosaurines had slender builds, with proportionately smaller skulls and longer bones of the lower leg (tibia) and feet (metatarsals and phalanges).
+The other major subfamily of tyrannosaurids is Tyrannosaurinae, which includes members like Daspletosaurus, Tarbosaurus, and Tyrannosaurus.
+Compared with the more robust tyrannosaurines, albertosaurines had slender builds, with proportionately smaller skulls and longer bones of the lower legs (tibia) and feet (metatarsals and phalanges).

-Below is the cladogram of the Tyrannosauridae based on the phylogenetic analysis conducted by Loewen et al. in 2013.
+Below is the cladogram of Tyrannosauridae based on the phylogenetic analysis conducted by Loewen et al. in 2013.